-Unfortunately for the victims of a major dog attack, there are only so many options available.
-When it comes to the dog itself, there are often two choices-- reform or death.
+Unfortunately, there are only so many options for the victims of a major dog attack.
+When it comes to the dog itself, there are often two choices– reform or death.
 The animal might be a severe risk to people following such an attack.
 This is especially the case if the dog has a recorded history of attacking other people.

-Often, there are the two strikes and you are out rules.
+Often, there are two strikes, and you are out of the rules.
 California law is very clear about this.
 Take it straight from the law here.

 There are two cases where dogs are usually put down:

-- It is the second time that the dog attacked a person.
+- It is the second time that the dog has attacked a person.

 - The owner trained the dog to attack.

 And if the owner knew the dog’s danger or trained it to do violence, the penalties are severe:

 Any person owning or having custody or control of a dog trained to fight, attack, or kill is guilty of a felony or a misdemeanor, punishable by imprisonment in a county jail not to exceed one year, or imprisonment pursuant to subdivision (h) of Section 1170 for two, three, or four years, or by a fine not exceeding ten thousand dollars ($10,000), or by both the fine and imprisonment, if, as a result of that person’s failure to exercise ordinary care, the dog bites a human being, on two separate occasions or on one occasion causing substantial physical injury.
 (Learn more)